Track 1 Logo

 )

-3. Battle!: Watch live battles and climb to the top of the ranked ladder!
+3. Battle: Watch live battles and climb to the top of the ranked ladder!
 You'll be matched against other participants and a set of organizer-hosted baselines that keep the ladder active.

-Resources and Support
+Additional Resources and Support

 Datasets